-Unocculted star-spots can also vary apparent $R_p/R_s$ with time, due to the variations of apparent luminous area of the star according to the stellar rotation and appearing/vanishing of the star-spots \citep[e.g.][]{2008MNRAS.385..109P}.
-Since the observational epochs are different with $\sim$5 months apart, there is a possibility that the observed $R_p/R_s$ difference between the $J$ and 4.5-$\mu$m bands is caused by the star-spot effect.
-When a spotted host star induces the peak-to-valley variability of $r \equiv R_p/R_s$, $\Delta r$, due to the unocculted star-spot effect, the host star itself will show a peak-to-valley flux variability of $(1+(\Delta r/r))^2-1$ with a period consistent with the stellar rotation period.
-Therefore, if the $3.0 \pm 1.2$ \% difference of $R_p/R_s$ between the $J$ and 4.5-$\mu$m bands were caused by star-spots, the host star would have to show at least $6.0 \pm 2.3$\% peak-to-valley intrinsic variability.
-In order to estimate the maximum intrinsic variability of the host star, we have conducted a long-term photometric monitoring for GJ3470 by using the 50-cm MITSuME telescope, spanning $\sim$60 days.
+Unocculted starspots can also vary apparent $R_p/R_s$ with time, due to the variations of the apparent luminous area of the star according to the stellar rotation and appearing/vanishing of the starspots \citep[e.g.][]{2008MNRAS.385..109P}.
+Since the observational epochs are different with $\sim$5 months apart, there is a possibility that the observed $R_p/R_s$ difference between the $J$ and 4.5-$\mu$m bands is caused by the starspot effect.
+When a spotted host star induces the variability of $r \equiv R_p/R_s$ by $\Delta r$ due to the unocculted star-sopt effect, the host star has to show an intrinsic flux variability of at least $(1+\Delta r/r)^2 -1$.
+Therefore, if the $2.9\% \pm 1.1\%$ difference of $R_p/R_s$ between the $J$ and 4.5-$\mu$m bands were caused by unocculted starspots, the host star would have to show at least $5.9\% \pm 2.3\%$ intrinsic variability.
+In order to estimate the maximum intrinsic variability of the host star, we conducted a photometric monitoring of GJ3470 for about two months by using the 50-cm MITSuME telescope.
 The resultant $I_\mathrm{c}$-band light curve is shown in Figure \ref{fig:longlc}, along with the sky-flux variations.
-We have found that the RMS of the nightly-averaged fluxes is 0.33\% and the peak-to-valley variability is merely $\sim$1\%, indicating that GJ3470 is not a very active star and star-spot variations cannot account for the observed $R_p/R_s$ difference between the $J$ and 4.5-$\mu$m bands, unless the stellar variability is unusually large only in infrared wavelength.
+We find that the rms of the nightly averaged fluxes is 0.33\% and the peak-to-valley variability is $\sim$1\%, indicating that GJ3470 is not a very active star and starspot variations cannot account for the observed $R_p/R_s$ difference between the $J$ and 4.5-$\mu$m bands, unless the stellar variability is unusually large only in infrared wavelength.